 To check if your spice mix is still good to use, grab a little between your fingers and rub.
 If it has a strong aroma you are good to go!

-Fajita seasoning is has a more suble flavor compared to taco seasoning and taco seasoning generally contains chili powder.
-That’s not to say you can’t use this spice blend for your tacos though!
+Fajita seasoning has a more subtle flavor compared to taco seasoning.
+Taco seasoning generally contains chili powder.
+That’s not to say you can’t use this spice blend for your tacos, though!

 While there are some crushed red pepper flakes in this recipe, it’s definitely not what I’d consider a spicy seasoning blend.
 You can always add more or less red pepper flakes to adjust the heat.